Analysis Productions

 input:

 Here, the unindented lines are the names of jobs (although defaults has a special function), and the indented lines are the options we’re applying to those jobs.
-Using this file will create one job called 2016_MagDown_PromptMC_D02KK, that will read in data from the provided bookkeeping path.
+Using this file will create one job called Bu2JpsiK_24c4_MagDown, that will read in data from the provided bookkeeping path.
 All the options applied under defaults are automatically applied to all other jobs - very useful for avoiding repetition.
-The options we’re using here are:
+The options we’re using here are copied from the Run 3 DaVinci lesson:

 • application: the version of DaVinci to use.
-Here we choose v46r10, the latest for Run 2 at the time of writing (see here to check what versions are available).
+Here we choose v64r12, see here to check what versions are available.

 • inform: optionally, you can enter your email address to receive updates on the status of your jobs.